angrybacon/doomsday-wiki/markdown/chapters/02-ddft/07-winning-without-doomsday.md

 Confidant].
 In this case winning with creature beatdown can become a more viable plan (although Confidant is typically seen as a card advantage engine first and a beater second).
-However, this type of plan tends to be weaker than one might think, and most player tend to eschew it.
+However, this type of plan tends to be weaker than one might think, and most players tend to eschew it.
 You may find it to your liking, or suited to your expected metagame, but in general, don't consider creature beatdown a real plan to win the game.